vishal767/exposure-ble/README.md

 ```

 When the app receives all the results, it calls its own `finish` method to add those exposures to its own local store and to notify the user.
 This method also updates the search index, so that next time the background task runs, it reads just the new keys added to the server.

-- Important: In the next beta revision, the framework will automatically post notifications to the user when it finds any interactions that matches the provided criteria.
-The sample app will be updated to show the new behavior.

 [ENManager]: https://developer.apple.com/documentation/exposurenotification/enmanager
 [getDiagnosisKeysWithCompletionHandler]: https://developer.apple.com/documentation/exposurenotification/enmanager/3583725-getdiagnosiskeys